Pud-of-Mud/Pick-one/README.md

 # Pick one.
-A minimalist webpage template of a choice: to choose between Red and Blue.
+A completely standalone minimalist webpage template of a choice: to choose between Red and Blue.
 Inspired by the Matrix films.
 <br>
+This project is all contained within one .html file, no dependencies or external files are required.

 ## How it works
 * When the user click on the **Blue** button, it activates the JavaScript function ```redirectWithMaliciousIntent()```.